-As I'm writing this, I see there's now a Black Chrome option available.
+As I'm writing this, I see there's now a Black Chrome in 64 & 128 oz option available too.
 Badass!

 Here are the 64-oz and 12-oz models side by side.
 64 ounces is the size of a typical growler.
 Yes, the 128 is a BEAST.
 Nothing our homebrewers can't handle though, I'm sure.

 Here are the CO2 cartridges that come with it.
 These are the standard, unthreaded CO2 cartridges that you can find on Amazon, in Walmart, and lots of other places.
 The smaller uKeg takes 8-gram CO2 cartridges.
 The beast takes 16-gram CO2 cartridges.

 Next, we have the “brains” behind the whole system.
 You can see the CO2 cartridge fits into a plastic sleeve which you then screw onto the regulator cap.
 When you screw the cap on tight, it punctures the cartridge, which allows access to the CO2 inside.
 You then control the pressure of the CO2 by using the dial on the top of the cap.